 Go to Seller Central, then Stores > Manage Stores.

-Follow Amazon’s prompts to select your desired homepage and template.
+Follow Amazon’s prompts on the Amazon Store Builder to select your desired homepage and template.

 You can also create your template using the drag-and-drop tiles feature.